 Smaller images allow for people to share the one part of a piece of content that may be most relatable to them or people they know.
 This ties back into focusing on the emotions we use to create viral content.
 Assets allow you to really focus and hone in on a specific emotion, where long infographics tend to lose that.

 Within your assets, consider adding text callouts that act as the TL;DR of the visual you are presenting.
 The average internet user has an attention span of 8 seconds or less, so you need these visual markets to keep the attention of the viewer.

 The internet is a visual place.
-Trends are showing that most people thrive on memes, gifs, and emojis to share emotions.
+Trends show that most people thrive on memes, GIFs, and emojis to share emotions.
 Focusing on how you present and design your visuals is important not only to reader engagement but also the public’s perception of your brand.

 Take these sample visuals for example.

-The file with the clean style on the left looks much more authoritative and professional than the one on the right.
+The clean style on the left looks much more authoritative and professional than the one on the right.
 It’s important to think critically about the emotions these may be evoked depending on font and color choices.

 While your assets should be high quality, you want to make sure that the files aren’t soo large they are hindering your page load times.
 Going back to the short attention spans of internet users, they are used to fast results, so slowing things down could mean they just jump ship before your page even loads.
 Try keeping a file and avoid having too many on one page.
 GIFS or interactive elements can also slow down the page load speed, so be aware of how much of these types of content you’re incorporating.